0x00019913/0x00019913/_posts/2017-04-11-meshy-how-to.markdown

 N-gons in OBJ files are disallowed (i.e., `meshy` grabs at most the first four vertices of a given face and ignores the rest).
 Quads are allowed, but triangulated.

-Technical note: There's an endinanness switch under Settings > Technical, which indicates the assumed endianness of the imported mesh.
+Technical note: there's an endianness switch under Settings > Technical, which indicates the assumed endianness of the imported mesh.

 # Export